e-candeloro/Reinforcement-Learning-Maze-Solver/README.md

 ## Important Notes
 More comments and explanations are present in the H2_CANDELORO_python.py script.
+Also all the readme was originally wrote in the H2_CANDELORO_description.pdf

 The following code was adapted and reformatted from a previous exercise done for the course of Machine Learning and Deep Learning (2020-2021) at the